Catholic Evangelism Media Index

 "Becket" is included.
 It was nominated for the Best Picture and Actor Oscars.
 Becket was a bishop who was matyred by an English King.

-"The Agony and the Ecstasy," which is about Michel Angelo and the painting of the Sistine Chapel is also included.
+"The Agony and the Ecstasy," which is abou Michelangelo and the painting of the Sistine Chapel is also included.
 It was nominated for many Oscars.

-These are only two of the many major religious films from that era, so this is perhaps a little disappointing.
+These are only three of the many major religious films from that era, so this is perhaps a little disappointing.

 Prime has "Molokai," the story of Father Damien's work with the leapers in Hawaii.

 They also have "Entertaining Angels: the Dorthy Day Story."
 This one stars Martin Sheen, a major actor.